Skopje Grad Skopje, North Macedonia Travel Guide

 Many buses are double-decker, contributing a distinct visual element to the city streets.
 This extensive network links all major districts and attractions, providing comprehensive coverage.

-Maps are available online on the JSP Skopje website and at some bus stops.
+Maps are can be found on the internet on the JSP Skopje website and at some bus stops.
 Look for them at major stations.

-The main bus depot and areas around Macedonia Square are connection points for city buses.
+The main bus depot and zones surrounding Macedonia Square are connection points for city buses.

-Online journey planners, including Google Maps, can assist with checking schedules and routes in advance.
+Online journey planners, including Google Maps, can aid in checking schedules and routes in advance.

 Buses generally operate from around 5:00 AM.